JustinVx/blog/src/routes/twill.md

 description: Helping small businesses ship goods easily without logistics experience
 intro: At this succesfull subsidiary of Maersk, I'm working on improving the experience for small companies that want to ship goods from A to B, but don't have the experience or the connections that other companies have.
 ---

+I'm currently working on this project.
+Ask me for more information.